ChanX21/ChanX21/README.md

 - 👋 Hi, I’m Chanchal [@ChanX21] I typically focus on Blockchain Developments and updates.. and occasionally something else 🤷‍♂️
-- ‼️ This is my personal Github and not my professional 🔒
+- ‼️ This is my personal Github and not my professional 🔒 and will only contain my side and other miscellaneous projects ⛷️